-- → Replace the lubricant. - → Replace bearings. - → Follow the maintenance instructions and inform Pfeiffer Vacuum. - → If drying pearls were inserted then they should be removed now.
+- → Replace the lubricant. - → Replace bearings. - → Follow the maintenance instructions and inform Pfeiffer Vacuum. - → Check pump for visible damage and only start up if it is in the correct condition. - → If drying pearls were inserted then they should be removed now. - → Subject pump to a leak test before restarting operation.